Wiesele/dhbw-ticket-machine/readme.md

     - Any programming language or framework is allowed.
     - CLI application as a client is enough.
     - With own implementation of the actuators: The application must not be decoupled (client and server can run in the same process).
+    - A database is optional (everything can be in memory)
 - Write a documentation
     - Contents
         - Use-Cases